Sonnerz/The-Cookbook/README.md

 There is one outstanding issue - the Allergen search works periodically.
 If you search for a different allergen it may 'reset' search and work.
 If you visit another page and revisit the search page the allergen search works again.
 Further details about this issue can be found in the [Testing documentation](Testing.md)

+Account for assessor to view MyRecipes page with mulitple entries:<br>
+username: chefcarol
+password: 123

 <a id="strategy"></a>